-Below is a letter California Health Advocates submitted to the Centers for Medicare and Medicaid Services (CMS) calling for the end of marketing and eventual elimination of D-SNP “look-alikes”.
+Below are the comments California Health Advocates submitted in response to the Centers for Medicare and Medicaid Services’ (CMS) Call Letter to Medicare Advantage and Medicare prescription drug plans for 2020.
+In the letter, CHA calls for the end of marketing and eventual elimination of D-SNP “look-alikes”.
 D-SNP look-alikes do not genuinely serve the needs of people on Medicare and Medi-Cal (also known as duals or dual eligibles) and interfere with the development of truly integrated products that are subject to specific rules and oversight.
 CHA also calls for further alignment of Medicare and Medicaid benefits and provides specific recommendations that would make the programs easier for beneficiaries to navigate and provides efficiencies for states and plans.

 March 1, 2019